 And if you'd like an even better gift for yourself or someone special, here it is – the JLC Spy Li-Ionheart Edition!!

-Yes, I'm now offering the Spy with a Trustfire rechargeable lithium-ion (Li-Ion) battery and two-channel USB Li-Ion charger for only R594 excluding delivery (free if you order three of these bundles!!) after discount.
-The batteries and chargers may not be quite up to the standard of my benchmark Keeppower and Liitokala accessories but they will certainly do the job and they are a gift at the price.
+Yes, I'm now offering the Spy with a Trustfire 3400mAh rechargeable lithium-ion (Li-Ion) battery and two-channel USB Li-Ion charger for only R620 excluding delivery (free if you order three of these bundles!!) if you pay by EFT into our account.
+The charger may not be quite up to the standard of my benchmark Liitokalas but it will certainly do the job and it's free.

 Even if you're a torch snob (like me) the Spy is a great place to park an old Li-Ion in its retirement so it can give you a few more years of service (old Li-ions don't die suddenly, they just don't run as long... also like me!)
 And the Spy is the best way to carry a spare 18650 or 21700 Li-Ion when you're travelling – most airlines won't allow you to carry these batteries unless they're inside a device – and you can easily buy a set of AAA batteries at the other end.